2022 Owerko Centre Trainee Awards

 - All applicants must have an Owerko Centre investigator as one of their supervisor

-Number of awards available: 1
+Number of grants available: 1

-Award amount: Up to $5,000
+Grant amount: Up to $5,000

 -

-Owerko Centre Trainee and Community Partnership Award
+Owerko Centre Trainee and Community Partnership Grant

 Eligibility: